 Jamming is another significant interference source that is often present in the received signal.
 The simplest form of jamming is a barrage jammer, which is strong, continuous white noise directed toward the radar receiver so that the receiver cannot easily detect the target return.
 The jammer is usually at a specific location, and the jamming signal is therefore associated with a specific direction.
 However, because of the white noise nature of the jammer, the received jamming signal occupies the entire Doppler band.

-STAP techniques filter the signal in both the angular and Doppler domains (thus, the name "space-time adaptive processing") to suppress the clutter and jammer returns.
-In the following sections, we simulate returns from target, clutter, and jammer and illustrate how STAP techniques filter the interference from the received signal.
+STAP techniques filter the signal in both the angular and Doppler domains (thus, the name space-time adaptive processing) to suppress the clutter and jammer returns.
+In the following sections, you will simulate returns from target, clutter, and jammer and illustrate how STAP techniques filter the interference from the received signal.

 load BasicMonostaticRadarExampleData.mat; % Load monostatic pulse radar

 Assume that the antenna element has an isotropic response in the front hemisphere and all zeros in the back hemisphere.
 The operating frequency range is set to 8 to 12 GHz to match the 10 GHz operating frequency of the system.

 antenna = phased.IsotropicAntennaElement... ('FrequencyRange',[8e9 12e9],'BackBaffled',true); % Baffled Isotropic

 Define a 6-element uniform linear array (ULA) with a custom element pattern.
 Assume the element spacing to be one half the wavelength of the waveform.